History of London Marathon in Timeline

 2022: Catherine Debrunner Sets Wheelchair Course Record

-In 2022, Catherine Debrunner set the wheelchair course record at 1:38:24 at the London Marathon.
+In 2022, Catherine Debrunner set the wheelchair course record at 1:38:24.

-2022: Tata Consultancy Services takes over sponsorship
+2022: Tata Consultancy Services sponsors London Marathon

 In 2022, Tata Consultancy Services took over sponsorship of the London Marathon.

-2023: Distribution of Places
+2023: Available Places Distributed

 As of 2023, the available places are generally considered to be distributed approximately as follows:

-2023: Kelvin Kiptum Sets Men's Course Record
+2023: Kelvin Kiptum Sets Course Record

-In 2023, Kelvin Kiptum set the Men's course record at 2:01:25.
+In 2023, Kelvin Kiptum set the men's course record at 2:01:25.

-2024: Ballot Success Below 3%
+2024: Ballot success estimated below 3%

-The 2025 event ballot received more than 840,000 applications, exceeding the record of 578,000 previously set by the 2024 ballot.
+The 2025 London Marathon ballot received more than 840,000 applications, exceeding the previous record of 578,000 set by the 2024 ballot.